mandeveloper2/EmployeeDashboard/README.md

 * [NPM](https://www.npmjs.com/)

 ##### Step 1.
 Download the project dependencies
-1. Use `npm install` to download the needed depenedencies for this project.
+1. Use `npm install` to download the needed dependencies for this project.
 2. Don't forget to install the [Angular CLI](https://cli.angular.io/) if you haven't already.

 ##### Step 2.
 Run json mock api server